About school admission appeal hearings

 Appeal hearings are held during the working day.
 They are not held at weekends, in the evening or during school holidays.
 We cannot accommodate your working patterns and you may need to book leave from work.
 If you know that you cannot attend an appeal on certain dates (for example you are on holiday), please include this information on the appeal form.
 If possible, we will try to avoid hearing your appeal on these dates.

-You will receive written notification of the date, time and arrangements for your hearing no later than 10 school days before the hearing.
+You will receive written notification of the date, time and arrangements for your hearing no later than 14 calendar days before the hearing.
 The notification will include a deadline for the submission of any further evidence.

 Attending the appeal hearing

-The documentation to be considered at the appeal hearing will be sent to you, the independent appeal panel members and the school representative / school admissions officer at least five school days before the hearing takes place.
+The documentation to be considered at the appeal hearing will be sent to you, the independent appeal panel members and the school representative / School Admissions Officer at least seven calendar days before the hearing takes place.
 If you have not received the document pack three days before the hearing, please email firstname.lastname@example.org.

 Your partner, a friend, adviser, interpreter or signer is welcome to come to the appeal with you (if you need an interpreter, please let us know on the appeal form).

-If you do not wish to attend the hearing, your appeal will be considered on the written evidence you have provided with your appeal form.
+If you do not wish to attend the hearing, your appeal will go ahead in your absence and the panel will make their decision based on the written evidence you have provided with your appeal form.
 This also applies if you do not arrive for your arranged hearing.

 It is not permissible for a representative of the school you are appealing for to accompany you to the hearing or provide letters of support.